 FINCAs main branch/headquarters located on the western slopes of the Nakasero hill in Kampala was used hence the purposive sampling which refers to selecting a sample from which the maximum can be learned.
 It was deemed appropriate in this case in order to gain strong insights; this branch was selected on the basis of expected information; basing on the informed research judgment of the researcher as well as having prior contact with respective managers.
 This enabled the researcher to obtain more valuable information than hoped for.
 Besides it is a stated fact that respondents find it easier to express themselves freely which helped to generate the required information.
-For purposes of obtaining the relevant information, 45 FINCA clients and working staff members as depicted in the table were engaged.
+For purposes of obtaining the relevant information, a sample of 45 was made including 30 FINCA clients and 15 staff and working staff members as depicted in the table were engaged.,